-Globalization Partners provides outsourced global employment services for clients that want to hire employees and run payroll in Singapore.
-Our Global Employer of Record Platform™ enables clients to run payroll in Singapore while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Globalization Partners provides outsourced global employment services for customers that want to hire employees and run payroll in Singapore.
+Our comprehensive solution and Global Employer of Record model enables customers to run payroll in Singapore while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 A candidate is hired via Globalization Partners in accordance with Singapore’s labor laws and put on our locally-compliant payroll.
-The individual is assigned to our client as a designated manager, working on your behalf in Singapore exactly as if he or she were your employee to fulfill your in-country requirements.
-We ensure that best HR practice is followed…leaving the employee to focus on managing the activity you wish to implement in Singapore rather than to negotiate with local lawyers and accountants on your company’s behalf.
+The individual is assigned to our customer as a designated manager, working on your behalf in Singapore exactly as if he or she were your employee to fulfill your in-country requirements.
+We ensure that best HR practice is followed—leaving the employee to focus on managing the activity you wish to implement in Singapore rather than to negotiate with local lawyers and accountants on your company’s behalf.

 When negotiating terms of an employment contract and offer letter with an employee in Singapore, it may be useful to keep the following standard benefits in Singapore in mind: